 An office may be a less risky environment than more industrial settings, but office employers have the same legal duty to provide a safe working environment for their staff.

 If your employer has failed in their duty of care to provide a safe setting, train you properly or maintain equipment and you have suffered an injury or illness as a result, you may be entitled to make a claim for compensation.

 Agricultural Work Accidents

 The safety of agricultural working environments is one of the most temperamental, with accidents often being very serious, and even fatal.
 All farms and agricultural businesses have a duty of care to protect their workers from unnecessary risks, and they are legally obliged to carry out risk assessments and observe strict health and safety regulations.
-Still, we do see common injuries sustained in agricultural settings, which includes:
+Still, we do see common injuries sustained in farm accidents and agricultural settings, which include: